jennifertrin/farcaster-card/README.md

 2. **Interactive Experience**: Users can flip the card to see both front and back
 3. **Image Sharing**: When users click "Share Card", the app:
    - Uses a static front-side image (same for all users)
+   - Generates a unique filename based on user data (membership ID, name, profile picture)
+   - Checks if the image already exists in storage (prevents duplicate uploads)
-   - Generates a high-quality image of the back-side with user's personal information
+   - If not found, generates and uploads only the back-side image with user's personal information
-   - Uploads only the back-side image to Vercel Blob storage
    - Shares both front and back images to Farcaster via the Frame SDK

+**Caching Benefits:**
+- Prevents DDoS of blob storage from repeated shares
+- Faster sharing for returning users
+- Automatic cache invalidation when user data changes
+- Cost-effective storage usage

 ## Technologies Used